 Once the Replication VPN Tunnel is operational, you should be able to pair to the iland's ZCC.
 To pair, please log into the Zerto Management console using the credentials specified during the Zerto installation (see Installing Zerto for more information).

 Once logged in, choose the "Pair to a site with a license" radio button and type in the IP address of the ZCC server.
 The ZCC will typically be deployed on the replication network with an IP address ending in .2, in most cases that would be 172.16.12.2.
 You can also refer to the handoff letter summarizing the deployment or just ask your iland project manager if in doubt.
 Do not change the Port Number and hit Pair.

 Note: If you receive any errors when attempting to pair your site with iland, the first thing to check would be firewall rules on your production firewall.
 Traffic has to be allowed both ways, as per the table in the previous step.

 Zerto will now open on the Sites tab.
 If you get automatically logged out of the Zerto interface that means that the required firewall rules are only allowed in one direction, i.e. to the iland ZCC.
 Return traffic must be allowed for the sites to pair successfully.

 You can now proceed with the next step.

 To be able to replicate, you must install Virtual Replication Appliances (VRAs) on each of your hosts on which the VMs to be protected currently run or may run in the future (for example, following a vMotion).
-Please follow our instruction - Installing VRA to complete this process.
+Please follow our instruction - Deploying VRAs to complete this process.